A semi-comprehensive list of types of infant carriers:

 - Car Seats with handles or harness

 These carriers make the infant an extension of the caretaker’s body.
 Infants worn in soft carriers move through the world as part of a member of the community, not a separate object.
-The infant’s proximity allows for non-crying cues to be quickly recognized and addressed.
-The carriers allow for ergonomic positioning of both caregiver and infant.
-The carriers themselves are easy to adapt for carrying any size child or other objects.
+The infant’s proximity to the caregiver’s body allows for non-crying cues to be quickly recognized and addressed.
+The carriers allow for ergonomic positioning of both caregiver and infant as the carriers can be adapted for carrying any size child or even other objects.

 Soft carriers rely on the thermoregulation and reflexes of the caregiver to protect the infant’s body from the elements or trauma.
 The caregiver’s body will control temperature more efficiently than an infant’s body.
-As the infant becomes part of the care giver’s body, especially if ergonomically situated, the caregiver can intuitively protect the infant’s body from falls, or environmental threats as they are reacting to them to protect themselves.
+As the infant becomes part of the care giver’s body (and spatial awareness), the caregiver can intuitively protect the infant’s body from falls, or environmental threats as caregiver reacts to them to protect themselves.

 - Belt or Sash